homezhan/artoolkit-docs/artoolkit/building_artoolkit_professional_from_source.md

 ## Required software/source packages

-External dependencies for building ARToolKit from source include all the dependencies for building your own ARToolKit-based applications (as listed on page [Installing ARToolKit Professional](/Installing_ARToolKit_Professional "wikilink") but also additional dependencies required to build the utilities and libraries.
+External dependencies for building ARToolKit from source include all the dependencies for building your own ARToolKit-based applications (as listed on page [Installing ARToolKit Professional][1] but also additional dependencies required to build the utilities and libraries.

 -   A compiler.
     -   Windows: Microsoft Visual Studio 2013 and Microsoft Visual Studio 2010 SP1 are supported.
 The free Microsoft Visual Studio Express Edition will also work.
     -   Mac OS X: Xcode tools v5.1.1 under Mac OS X 10.9 or later is required.
-These may be obtained free from Apple at <http://developer.apple.com/xcode/>.
+These may be obtained free from [Apple][2].
     -   Linux: install packages gcc and g++ (GCC 4.4 or later required, GCC 4.8 is recommended).
 -   OpenGL
 -   libjpeg